Introduction

 Unitree PUMPS

-Developed by Unitree, a renowned robotics company that has received numerous awards, the PUMPS harness the power of robotics joint movement technology to deliver resistance training.
+Developed by Unitree, a renowned robotics company that has received numerous awards, the PUMPS harness the power of robotics joint movement technology to deliver cable resistance training.

 Equipped with a rechargeable lithium battery-powered built-in motor, the PUMPS offer incredible convenience and versatility.